Most people think of Net Promoter Score® as a system for measuring customer satisfaction and improving retention.

 If you use Salesforce or another CRM app, you’ll find many of these tactics valuable in helping you move prospects from the “Opportunities” stage into successfully closed deals that produce real revenue for your business.

 We’re big fans of customizing your NPS survey to better fit your needs as a business.
 One way to put this into practice is to customize your survey so that prospects respond with feedback on their expectations for your product, rather than with general feedback.

 Learning more about your prospects’ expectations makes it far easier for you to convert leads and sales opportunities into lucrative deals that produce long-term, recurring revenue.

 Using NPS this way is simple.
 Instead of surveying your customers, create a new audience for your NPS survey using your prospects.
 Modify the wording of your survey to reflect your new audience and wait for the ratings and responses to flow in.

 Retently makes it easy for you to create different survey templates.
 You can customize every part of your NPS survey, such as changing your email’s subject line, add custom images to represent your brand and change survey colors.

 You can also customize your survey message.
 Since you’re surveying an audience of prospects instead of customers, it’s important to use your introduction message effectively to set the tone and make the respondents feel comfortable.

 Because this audience isn’t made up of customers, it’s also a good idea to customize your NPS message to better match the type of feedback you’re seeking.

-Retently’s new Workflows feature also gives you the possibilities to create multiple NPS campaigns, which target different segments of your customer base, and can run based on custom automation rules.
+Retently’s new Campaigns feature also gives you the possibilities to create multiple NPS campaigns, which target different segments of your customer base and can run based on custom automation rules.

 Used effectively, pre-sale NPS can give you a new level of insight into the expectations of your customers — insight that can help you reach out to prospects, hone your sales process and turn more opportunities into successfully closed deals.